 Discover how Cardiac PET/CT revolutionizes heart disease diagnosis and treatment, especially for women.

-This February, we had an inspiring conversation with Sue about the future of cardiac PET/CT and how her expertise will drive Shields Health’s dedication to innovation and exceptional patient care.
-We’re especially excited about the opportunities to improve cardiac imaging for women, addressing the unique challenges they often face in this area.
-Welcome to the team, Sue!
+This February, we're excited about the opportunities currently avaliable to improve cardiac imaging for women, addressing the unique challenges they often face in this area.

 Understanding Cardiac PET/CT